armandocomellas1/to-do.-list/README.md

 ## Live Demo

-Live DEMO will be available after code review approved.
+Live DEMO will be available.

 ## Getting Started